Jeff Strasser: International career

 Strasser made his debut for Luxembourg in an October 1993 World Cup qualification match against Greece.
-As of December 2008, he had earned a record 88 caps, scoring six goals.
+He scored seven goals over 98 appearances for Luxembourg.
 He played in 29 FIFA World Cup qualification matches.
-He has been Luxembourg's all-time record cap-holder, since taking over from Carlo Weis in November 2008.
+He took over from Carlo Weis as most-capped Luxembourg men's football player in November 2008, until Mario Mutsch earned his 99th cap in September 2018.

 Managerial career

 On 17 May 2010, he was appointed as youth manager of CS Fola Esch.
 On 4 December 2010, he was promoted to the Fola Esch senior team, managing briefly in November 2010 along with Cyril Serredszum, who later took on the job alone.
 Strasser took the job permanently himself in 2012, taking Fola Esch to their first wins in the UEFA Europa League before leaving in 2017 to take over 1.
 FC Kaiserslautern.

 On 24 January 2018, in a game against SV Darmstadt 98, Strasser was rushed to hospital after suffering a medical emergency at half-time.
 Reports in German media claimed that Strasser had suffered a heart attack and the game was immediately abandoned.
 A week later, it was announced that due to ongoing health problems, Strasser will no longer be active as manager for 1.
 FC Kaiserslautern.

 On 16 August 2018, it was announced that Strasser had returned to manage Fola Esch.

+On 19 August 2025, Strasser was announced as the successor of Luc Holtz as manager of the Luxembourg national team.